adnan0819/Urban-Tree-Generator/README.md

 Ref.
 Tensorflow [cGAN network](https://www.tensorflow.org/tutorials/generative/pix2pix_files/output_dIbRPFzjmV85_0.png).

+# Localization Output Example

-An illustrative example of our Localization output (bottom row) and ground truth (top row) is shown below in a segment of Chicago.
+An illustrative example of our Localization output (bottom row) and ground truth (top row) is shown below in a segment of Chicago (see Sec.
+4 and Sec.
+5 of our paper for more results and examples).

 ![Localization example](Localization_Example.jpg "Localization output (bottom row) and ground truth (top row).")